xeinebiu/dependy/packages/dependy/README.md

 - **Support for modules**: Structure your providers into modules to improve separation of concerns.
 - **Circular dependency detection**: Avoid infinite loops by tracking dependencies.
 - **Async initialization**: Initialize services asynchronously.
+- **Eager initialization**: Initialize and prepare all services eagerly.

 ## Installation